 LINE 5 SPILLS

 |1994||St. Clair, MI||1|

 |1999||Crystal Falls, MI||5300|

 |2005||Bay City, MI||100|

 SIGNIFICANT LAKEHEAD SYSTEM SPILLS

-There have been 1,068 Enbridge spills across the entire Enbridge pipeline system, that have dumped 7.4 million gallons of oil into the environment between 1999 and 2013 - an average of 71 spills and 500,000 gallons per year.
+There have been 1,068 Enbridge spills across the entire Enbridge pipeline system that has dumped 7.4 million gallons of oil into the environment between 1999 and 2013 - an average of 71 spills and 500,000 gallons per year.
 That’s more than one oil spill every week for the last 15 years.
-Within the Enbridge Lakehead system there have been several significant spills including:
+Within the Enbridge Lakehead system, there have been several significant spills including: